Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: Results

 \subsection{The Importance of the Embeddings}

-Finally, our controlled setup leads us to an interesting finding: the embedding layer plays a crucial role in the final performance of \vl \berts.
+Finally, our controlled setup leads us to an interesting finding: the embedding layer ({\cref{sec:embs}) plays a crucial role in the final performance of \vl \berts.
 In fact, the only difference among \vlbert, \visualbert and \uniter in our setup is their embedding layer. \cref{fig:pretrain} and \cref{fig:fine-tune} show that this can have a drastic impact on the downstream performance although the literature has given little attention to this detail.
-For instance, \citet{chen2020uniter} claim that the main contribution of \uniter is the set of pretraining tasks, while our results highlight that their embedding layer is an important confound on final performance.
+For instance, \citet{chen2020uniter} claim that the main contribution of \uniter is the set of pretraining tasks, while our results, wherein all the models are trained on the same pretraining tasks, highlight that their embedding layer is an important confound on final performance.
 Interestingly, \visualbert is the only model that \emph{does not} encode the locations of regions of interest in its embeddings.
 This leads it to considerably lower performance on RefCOCO+, showing that this information is extremely useful for this task.

 Given this result, we conduct one additional experiment to see whether the embedding layer biased our conclusion for dual- and single-stream performance.
-To test this, we swap the embedding layers of \vilbert (best dual-stream) and \uniter (overall better single-stream) with each other.
+To test this, we swap the embedding layers of \vilbert (best dual-stream) and \uniter (overall better single-stream) with each other, which we pretrain and fine-tune once (\cref{fig:swap}).
 Similar to our previous results, embeddings are especially important for the tasks of referring expression and retrieval.
-However, no single embedding layer performs better, corroborating that there is no winner between dual- and single-stream architectures and showing that different embedding strategies are necessary to maximize the performance of these two families of \vl \berts.
+However, no single embedding layer performs better, corroborating that dual- and single-stream architectures perform on par and showing that different embedding strategies are necessary to maximise performance in these two families of \vl \berts.